Grand National Trainers – Who to follow

-The 2018 Aintree Grand National is just around the corner.
+After the disappointment of the 2020 Grand National being cancelled, the build-up towards the 2021 Aintree Grand National is pretty much all-year-round.
 At this stage, how are you selecting your best bet?
 Which Grand National trainers should you look out for?
-We take a look at four leading Grand National trainers heading up the betting before Saturday April 14th 2018.
+With that in mind, we take a look at five leading Grand National trainers heading up the betting before Saturday, April 10th 2021.

 - Grand National Wins: 1, 2005

 Hedgehunter, in 2005, has provided Willie Mullins with his sole Grand National winner to date, but he’s another of the big yards that is sure to be well represented in 2021.
 His Pleasant Company finished 9th in 2017 under Ruby Walsh and runner-up in 2018, plus was still going well when falling late on in the 2019 Grand National.
 He could easily be targeted at the race again.
 Mullins did have the third in the 2019 race too as Ruby Walsh teamed-up with his old pal to steer home Rathvinden to land the bronze medal.